Kenny Vaughan: Early life

-Along with Greg Garing, Vaughan was in part responsible for revitalization of Nashville’s historic Lower Broadway district.
-They drew crowds of listeners while playing in the back room of Tootsie’s.
+Along with Greg Garing, Vaughan was in part responsible for the revitalization of Nashville's historic Lower Broadway district.
+They drew crowds of listeners while playing in the back room of Tootsie's.

 Vaughan was briefly a member of McBride & the Ride in 1994, and later, of Trent Summar & the New Row Mob.

 Touring and recording

 Vaughan has been a member of Marty Stuart’s Fabulous Superlatives since its inception in 2002.
 Previously, he toured with Lucinda Williams as she promoted Car Wheels on a Gravel Road.
 He also has supported Allison Moorer and Kim Richey.

-Vaughan's one and only solo album (so far) is V, made with members of The Fabulous Superlatives and Marty Stuart himself.
+Vaughan's only solo album (so far) is V, made with members of The Fabulous Superlatives and Marty Stuart himself.
 The album, released in 2011, is a mix of country, rockabilly, and blues songs written by Vaughan, and includes three instrumental tracks.

-In addition to his session work and touring with the Fabulous Superlatives, Vaughan performs as part of his own trio whenever he returns to Nashville.
+In addition to his session work and touring with the Fabulous Superlatives, Vaughan performs as part of his trio whenever he returns to Nashville.
 The Kenny Vaughan Trio also includes Jeffrey Clemens (G Love and Special Sauce) on drums and Dave Roe (Johnny Cash) on bass.